Cookie Consent by Free Privacy Policy Generator website

 Surface dressing

-Surface dressing involves spraying a sticky tar-like substance on a clean, dry road surface, over which stone chippings are spread.
+Surface dressing involves spraying bitumen, a sticky tar-like substance, on a clean dry road surface, over which stone chippings are spread.
+As the bitumen sets the chippings stick to the road surface and are then further embedded by rolling in.

 To be successful, surface dressing relies upon warm dry weather, and for this reason work is usually carried out between May and August.